 You’ll park at the Devastation Trail trailhead located near the turn-off for the Chain of Craters Road.
 The trail itself is easy.
 It’s wheelchair and stroller accessible as it’s an entirely paved trail.
 It’s a short one-mile round-trip hike, but make sure you bring proper walking clothes and shoes.

-A hat to protect yourself from the sun and sunscreen is also highly recommended.
+I also recommend wearing a hat to protect yourself from the sun and sunscreen.
 There is little-to-no shade along the route and it can be hot, dry, and windy depending on the time of day you visit.
 Doing the hike in the morning, when it’s cooler temperatures and fewer hikers, could be a good option.

 Walk through the Thurston Lava Tube

-The Thurston Lava Tube is hands-down one of the highlights of a Volcanoes National Park itinerary.
+The Thurston Lava Tube is hands-down one of the highlights of visiting Volcanoes National Park.
 This underground lava tube was formed when magma pushed its way from the volcano, carving a perfectly round and smooth tunnel.
 You can enter the tube from either side and walk all the way through.

 Follow a short trail to arrive at the entrance.
 It’s wise to wear sturdy shoes during your visit as the ground within the tunnel can be uneven in places.
 You should also consider bringing a flashlight.
 The tunnel is lit by artificial lights from 8am to 8 pm, but there are still dark patches.